 What do you need to be aware of?

 Students may allude to circumstances that have affected their studies when they are completing the Leeds for Life web forms, but this is not sufficient to enable these circumstances to be taken into consideration.
 There is a formal procedure to follow, a deadline to meet and evidence required to support such claims.
 If one of your students does mention adverse circumstances that appear to have affected their studies, then this should act as a trigger for you to discuss the formal "mitigating circumstances" process with the student.

 As the onus is on the student to make and evidence the claim for mitigation, then part of your role as a personal tutor or as a member of the Student Education Service may be to encourage the student to follow the formal process to ensure that any such circumstances are considered by the relevant school's special committee and taken into consideration at school assessment boards.
 However, it would not be your role to pre-empt or pre-judge the outcomes of such a committee, but to advise the student regarding the process.

-Guidance notes on mitigating circumstances are available to clarify the different types of adverse events considered by the University to be mitigating circumstances and set out the mitigating circumstances process.
-Please note that each school should have its own version of the guidance with local contact details and deadlines provided.
+Mitigating Circumstances Guidance 2020-2021 (Word) is available to clarify the different types of adverse events considered by the University to be mitigating circumstances and set out the mitigating circumstances process.

 What do students need to do?

 All taught undergraduate and prostgraduate students wishing to claim mitigating circumstances, need to complete a mitigating circumstances form and provide supporting evidence to the Student Education Service in their Parent School, even if the module affected is taken in a different school.